 If the pads are installed correctly but are still noisy, one of the least expensive and most effective ways to quiet them is to remove the pads and install insulator shims on the backs of the pads.
 The shims, which are usually self-adhesive, act like little seat cushions to dampen vibrations between the pad and caliper.

 Another option is to apply a noise suppressing compound to the backs of the pads.
 Some compounds harden to a rubber-like consistency to cushion the pads.
-Another good choice is to apply a moly-based dry brake lubricant to the backs of the pads.
-This type of lubricant is long lasting and won't burn or wash off like brake grease can.
+Another good choice is to apply a moly-based brake lubricant to the backs of the pads.
+Brake lubricant is long lasting and won't burn or wash off like brake grease can.
 If applying a lubricant to the backs of the pads, be careful not to get any on the front side of the pads or rotor!

 The same approach can be used on the calipers.
 Cleaning and lubricating the caliper mounts can also help dampen vibrations to quiet the brakes.
 Vibrations here can be caused by worn or loose mounts or mounting hardware.